medhamansi/Unit-Test-Automation-Angular-Basics/README.md

 #UNIT TEST AUTOMATION IN ANGULAR

-1.Create a new app – ng new app-testing
+1. Create a new app – ng new app-testing
-2.cd app-testing
+2.  cd app-testing
 3.ng serve -o
 4.In the app.component.spec.ts file there are some already defined Unit Test cases in Jasmine.
   Jasmine is a JS library/framework for unit testing.